cycle/docs/basic/relation.md

 The generated command chain will automatically be sorted to keep the proper order of SQL operations.

 ## Retrieve the related entity
-Though Cycle ORM support lazy loading using proxies (see extension `cycle/proxy-factory`), it is recommended to pre-load needed relations using custom repository methods.
+Though Cycle ORM supports lazy loading using proxies (see extension `cycle/proxy-factory`), it is recommended to pre-load needed relations using custom repository methods.

 To load related object use the `load` method of `Cycle\ORM\Select`.
 The relation can be loaded using property name: